 We see that there is no significant improvement using this method on the test dataset.

-Undersampling:
+Under-sampling:

-We undersample the majority class to match the minority class in the dataset.
-This oversampling is done only on the training dataset.
+We under-sample the majority class to match the minority class in the dataset.
+This under-sampling is done only on the training dataset.
 No such thing is done for testing dataset.

 We apply GBM to the data to check if there is any improvement in the performance metrics.